Todd2112/My-Portfolio/README.md

 ---

-## Potential Applications
+**Potential Applications**

 - Intelligent document indexing
 - Legal discovery and contract review
 - Research and academic summarization
 - Knowledge graph generation
-- AI training datasets construction
+- AI training dataset construction

 ---

-## Future Directions
+**Future Directions**

-- Build modular neural networks for reasoning pattern recognition.
+- Build modular neural networks for reasoning pattern recognition
-- Train lightweight text embeddings to model relationships across documents.
+- Train lightweight text embeddings to model relationships across documents
-- Modular LLM integration for environments where heavy inference is feasible (e.g., private servers).
-- Expand to handle PDFs, Word Docs, and web pages via parsers and OCR.
+- Expand to handle PDFs, Word Docs, and scanned files via OCR
+- Integrate with modular LLMs where heavy inference is feasible (e.g., local/private servers)

 ---

-## License

-This project is licensed under the MIT License — see the [LICENSE](../LICENSE) file for details.

----

-> *"You see, but you do not observe.
-The distinction is clear."*
-> — Sherlock Holmes

 ## 🧰 Technology Stack

 - Python 3.x
 - Streamlit
 - FastAPI
-- Ollama (local LLM backend)
+- Ollama (for local LLM use)
 - LangChain
 - Model Context Protocol (MCP)
-- GitHub Actions (for optional CI/CD)
+- GitHub Actions (for CI/CD pipelines)
 - VS Code

 ---

-## ⚡ Future Work
+## ⚡ Road Ahead

-As this portfolio evolves, additional proofs of concept will be added across areas including:
+As this portfolio evolves, new proofs of concept will be added across domains like:

 - AI model evaluation frameworks
-- Cybersecurity tools for threat detection and forensics
+- Cybersecurity threat detection and forensics
-- Automation utilities for ethical web research
+- Ethical web scraping and research automation
-- Small-scale data pipelines
+- Lightweight data pipelines and transformation tools

-A live demo hub is currently in development.
+A **live demonstration hub** is currently in development.

 ---

 ## 📫 Connect

 - GitHub: [Todd2112](https://github.com/Todd2112)

 ---

 > “We are AGNOSTIC.
 We serve no master.
 We are LEGION.”